Charles Rennie Mackintosh: Retrospect

 The Metropolitan Museum of Art in New York City held a major retrospective exhibition of Charles Rennie Mackintosh's works from 21 November 1996 to 16 February 1997.
 In conjunction with the exhibit were lectures and a symposium by scholars, including Pamela Robertson of the Hunterian Art Gallery, Glasgow art gallery owner Roger Billcliffe, and architect J. Stewart Johnson, and screening of documentary films about Mackintosh.

 Charles Rennie Mackintosh was commemorated on a series of banknotes issued by the Clydesdale Bank in 2009; his image appeared on an issue of £100 notes.

 In 2012, one of the largest collections of art by Charles Rennie Mackintosh and the Glasgow Four Glasgow School was sold at auction in Edinburgh for £1.3m.
 The sale included work by Mackintosh's sister-in-law Frances Macdonald and her husband Herbert MacNair.

 In July 2015 it was announced that Mackintosh's designs for a tearoom would be reconstructed to form a display in Dundee's new V&A museum.
 Although the original building which housed the tearoom on Glasgow's Ingram Street was demolished in 1971 the interiors had all been dismantled and put into storage.
 The restored "Oak Room" was revealed when V&A Dundee opened to the public on 15 September 2018.

 In June 2018, a mural depicting Mackintosh and using elements of his distinctive style was created in Glasgow to honour the 150th anniversary of the artist's birth.
 It is made by Glasgow street artist, Rogue One and commissioned by the Radisson Red.

+From 6 October 2019–5 January 2020, the Walters Art Museum exhibited Designing the New: Charles Rennie Mackintosh and the Glasgow Style exploring his work and the artists and craftspeople who worked with him.
+The exhibit traveled to the Frist Art Museum 11 June–12 September 2021.